The Allergies / Autoimmunity Relationship: 11 Solutions for Relief

 Bring water to the boil in a kettle.
 When it boils, add it to the nettle-filled pot or cafetiere.
 Let the tea steep for 10 minutes.
 Then either strain into a cup (if using a pot), or press the plunger down and pour into a teacup (if using a cafetiere).
 Usually, you do not need sweetener.

-If you’re in the U.S. and interested in supplementing with any of these things, feel free to set up a Fullscript account here, where you’ll get 15% off MSRP on the highest quality supplements.
+If you’re in the U.S., you can set up a Fullscript account here, where you’ll get 15% off MSRP on the highest quality supplements.
 Keep your account in perpetuity, to order anything you and your family need.

 Comments